 Remember Sheila’s comment on individuality as you perform and record jazz.
 It will provide you with some honest direction for your playing.

+While much of this book focuses on the existential aspects of discipline such as making the best use of your time, energy, your body, and so forth, one critical aspect of discipline has to do with a much more fundamental aspect of your life.
 It’s easy to put off those choices, opting instead to follow the crowd, and coast through life defaulting to the easier path, the safe one borrowed from others, requiring no commitment to choosing long-range goals or values.

 The discipline to which I am referring very much relates to you playing jazz.